Onboarding New Products

 Basic Example: name

-Here is an example for the simple attribute type name:
+Here is an example for the simple attribute type name using the httpie command:

 http \